Why People Love Cary NC

 Cary, NC is one of the hottest locations in the country for people looking to relocate.
 And it’s no surprise.
 Among a long list of accolades, Cary has been named:

-But all these accolades beg the question...why?
+Lots of people think it’s great!
+I bet you’re wondering… why?
 Why does everyone want to live in Cary?
-Some of them are self-explanatory in the accolades themselves...job growth, low property crime and opportunity to entrepreneurship are all attractions in and of themselves.
-But quality of life is the main attraction for Cary, NC.
+Some of the accolades are self-explanatory: job growth, low property crime and opportunity for entrepreneurship are all attractive features.
+But in Cary, NC, quality of life is the main attraction.

 The Cary NC Parks system currently manages 31 city parks.
 These range from small pocket parks to large parks over 300 acres.
 There are parks with large lakes offering boating, parks with challenge courses and splash pads, skate parks with skate ramps for kids of all ages.
 The majority of the parks are accessible by greenway.

 Bond Park is a 310 acre park in the center of Cary.
-This beautiful and well planned park includes 4 miles of greenway trails and is the hub of the proposed greenway system.
+This beautiful and well planned park includes 4 miles of greenway trails and is the hub of Cary’s greenway system.
 When completed, the system will include over 170 miles of trails.
-Other features of the park include...
+Other features of the park include…

 North Cary Park is one of the most popular parks in town.
 The playground is artistically designed and blends in nicely with the landscaping.
 They have several very steep slides, that are embedded into the landscape with rubber ground cover for safety.
 And the trails connect to the Black Creek Greenway, one of the longest greenways in Cary at 7+ miles.

-Jack Smith Park is is Cary's newest park.
+Jack Smith Park is one of Cary’s newer parks.
 It incorporates whimsical play areas, a splash pad for hot summer days, a dog park for small and large dogs as well as greenways with plans to connect to multiple future greenways in coming years.

 Jack Smith Park features